poult-lab/daily-word/english_words_ learning.md

 [noun] I stubbed my toe on the step.

 "one of the five small parts that stick out from the foot"

-07.stub /stʌb/

-[noun] He **pulled** the stub of a pencil from **behind his ear**.

-"The **stub** of a cigarette or a pencil is the last short piece of it which remains when the rest has been used."

-[noun] Fans who still have their original ticket stubs should contact Sheffield Arena by July 3.

-"A ticket **stub** is the part that you keep when you go in to watch a performance."

-[verb] {~ your toe (against/on sth)} I **stubbed my toes against** a table leg.

-"to hurt your toe by accident by hitting it against sth hard"